thma/LtuPatternFactory/README.md

     }
 }
 ```
-As we see the Builder can be either used to create dummy instaces that are still safe to use (e.g. for test cases) or by using the `withXxx` methods to populate all attributs:
+As we see the Builder can be either used to create dummy instaces that are still safe to use (e.g. for test cases) or by using the `withXxx` methods to populate all attributes:
 ```haskell
 BankAccount {accountNo = 1234, name = "Dummy Customer", branch = "London", balance = 0.0, interestRate = 0.0}
 BankAccount {accountNo = 1234, name = "Marjin Mejer", branch = "Paris", balance = 10000.0, interestRate = 2.0}
 ```

 From an API client perspective the Builder pattern can help to provide safe and convenient object construction which is not provided by the Java core language.
-As the Builder code is quite a redundant (e.g. having all attributes of the actual instance class)Builders are typically generated (e.g. with [Lombok](https://projectlombok.org/features/Builder)).
+As the Builder code is quite a redundant (e.g. having all attributes of the actual instance class) Builders are typically generated (e.g. with [Lombok](https://projectlombok.org/features/Builder)).

 In functional languages there is usually no need for the Builder pattern as the languages already provide the necessary infrastructure.

-The following example shows how the above example could be solved in Haskell:
+The following example shows how the above example would be solved in Haskell:
 ```haskell
 data BankAccount = BankAccount {
     accountNo    :: Int